In-app-events relating to user actions and events sent by the app or S2S to the platform are available in in-app raw-data reports.

 There are many insights you can draw out of observing the different customer journeys your users have from the initial launch of the app, and throughout their lifetime.

-- Combine the CSV files into a single file.
+- Combine the reports into a single file.

 The result is a group or groups of events performed by each of your users.

 Retargeting in-app events are attributed to the UA and retargeting campaign

 The af_app_opened event is automatically generated upon every successful launch of AppsFlyer SDK.

 af_app_opened is mainly used by AppsFlyer as a tool for calculating retention data.
 It is also used for notifying some media sources with launch data directly via postbacks from AppsFlyer.